Thermophysical properties of argon gas from improved two-body interaction potential: Introduction

-In this work, we refine the two-body interaction potential of argon by the inclusion of the two-electron relativistic and retardation effects to properly describe the dissociation limit.
-Moreover, the leading-order quantum electrodynamics effects are taken into account.
-The rovibrational levels supported by the new potential are calculated to shed a light on the existence of the ninth bound vibrational state.
+In this work, we refine the two-body interaction potential of argon by the inclusion of the two-electron relativistic and leading-order quantum electrodynamics (QED) effects.
+Moreover, the retardation effects are taken into account to properly describe the dissociation limit.
+The rovibrational levels supported by the potential are calculated to shed a light on the existence of the ninth bound vibrational state.
 Next, fully quantum calculations of the second pressure and acoustic virial coefficients of argon gas are performed.
-Other thermophysical properties of gaseous argon, such as viscosity and thermal conductivity, are also rigorously evaluated within the same framework.
+Transport properties of gaseous argon, such as viscosity and thermal conductivity, are also rigorously evaluated within the same framework.

+Atomic units ($e=m_e=\hbar=4\pi\epsilon_0=1$, where $m_e$ is the electron mass) are used throughout the present work unless explicitly stated otherwise.
+The value of the electron spin $g$-factor is fixed and equal to $2$ and $\alpha = 1/137.035\,999\,084$ \cite{codata18} denotes the fine-structure constant.